 A simple way to have movement is to utilize GIFs.
 For instance, make your main logo in your header a GIF that changes colors, or have an icon that pops up next to it.
 This can really picque the interest of someone visiting your site because it’s different.

 A more advanced way to add movement is via video.
 Most web design platforms will allow you to add a video as a .mp4 and this can help to add some visual interest and make your site not feel as static.
 An easy place to add videos is as a background.
 Instead of using a photo, consider using a simple video that matches your brand colors!

 Yes, it’s true: high converting websites need to have consistent branding.
 This means your colors and type suite need to be the same throughout.
 You can’t have your heading font be all caps in one place and then all lowercase in another.
 Consistency is key.

 Branding is also a lot more than just your logo.
 It’s everything; the photos you use, the reasons behind the colors, the typefaces, and more.
-It can be hard to DIY a brand on your own, so if you’re looking for help, be sure to check out my Brisk Branding service.
+It can be hard to DIY a brand on your own, so try to find a great brand strategist to help!

 If you’re a service-based business owner, or you sell anything at all on your website, you need to make it clear on your website.
 The best place to do this is right on your homepage at the top so that it’s the first thing that people read when landing on your site.

 For example, my homepage clearly states that I create bold and unique solutions for adventurous souls.
 Right from my homepage, anyone can tell that I love working with those who are travelers, like bold design, and want to be different from everyone else.